kajsataipale/Good-News/README.md

 ### Extra
 I have added profile pictures that's linked to a specific author.
-Also I tried to add a working like button to every post, but it's a work in progress.
+Also tried to add a working like button to every post, but it's a work in progress.
 For now the like button only works on the first post.

 ### License